2024 Guide: Top 10 Signs of Bad Night Vision

 One of the most common causes of blurry vision is nearsightedness.
 Even during the day, nearsightedness affects the clarity of images.

 During nighttime, the eye not only has to detect objects in a healthy manner, but it also faces the disadvantage of not being able to make out objects far away.
-As a result, night vision is drastically reduced.
+As a result, night vision is drastically reduced, especially for those who need glasses for nearsighted conditions.

 9. Glaucoma